"This is the Legend of the Seven Heroes...

 - Sequential Boss

-- Shout Out: The names of the Seven Heroes are actually anagrams of stops in train lines in Japan; also, the music from the GB SaGa Games is used in a scenario
+- Shout-Out: The names of one particular group (the Seven Heroes) are actually anagrams of stops in train lines in Japan.
+Also, the music from the Game Boy SaGa games is used in one scenario.

 - Sixth Ranger: Kujinshi was the last person to join the group and is pretty much hated even within the group, because of his ill-manners.
 Apparently, that's the reason why the player fights him in the very beginning, because Wagnas and Co uses him as a meat-shield.